KVIE: A new building and digitalization

 The Garden Highway building, which had been constructed by KCCC-TV in stages in the early 1950s, was no longer adequate for KVIE after several decades of use and decay.
 In 1984, the station conducted studies to identify a site for a new station facility.
 KVIE had to lease other office space, and during the winter, portable toilets were necessary because the plumbing did not always work.
 Fundraising efforts began in 1985; at the same time, it was announced that KVIE would move to a new tower being erected by KTXL (channel 40) in Walnut Grove.
-Ground was broken on the present Natomas studios in 1988, and the station moved in in January 1990.
+Ground was broken on the present Natomas studios in 1988, and the station moved in during January 1990.
 In Hershberger's final years, the station made three controversial rounds of layoffs, totaling 31 positions, in response to a soft economy, but KVIE's finances improved despite the recession.

 After three years during which KVIE was led by former CBS News executive Van Gordon Sauter, who launched several new TV programs including California Heartland and Central Valley Chronicles, David Hosley's nine-year tenure as general manager was dominated by the construction of digital transmission facilities and the upgrading of the physical plant.
 Early in his tenure, in July 1999, KVIE managed the highest prime time rating of any public television station in the United States, surpassing KQED in San Francisco, which had attracted the most viewers for seven consecutive years.

 David Lowe became KVIE's general manager in 2008; at the nadir of the Great Recession, membership fell to 40,000 but had increased to 50,000 by 2018.
 That year, the station and Lowe received a "Pillar of Public Service" award from America's Public Television Stations for testing datacasting of earthquake early warning alerts to businesses and public agencies.
+Under Lowe, station reserves increased from $2 million to $40 million, which proved essential when Congress rescinded funding for the Corporation for Public Broadcasting in 2025, causing a loss of $2.5 million in revenue or approximately 14 percent of the station's operating budget.
+In the wake of the rescission, the station added 10,000 new annual donors and saw higher giving levels from its existing supporters.
+In 2025, KVIE launched the local news website Abridged, a digital-first platform with a website and a morning newsletter.